-These delicious, clean eating waffle iron spice cookies are delightfully different and easy to top with just about any festive topping you like!
+These waffle iron cookies are delightfully different and easy to top with just about any festive topping you like!

-These would be great on any holiday dessert table and I can definitely see these being amazing with some clean, chocolate fondue!
+These would be great on any holiday dessert table and I can definitely see these being amazing with some clean, chocolate fondue or served with vanilla ice cream!
 Oh my, I’m drooling…

 These lovely cookies are a unique way to spread the gingerbread joy this season!